-9 Annotating libraries
+12 Annotating libraries

 When annotated code uses an unannotated library, a checker may issue warnings.
-As described in Section 2.3, the best way to correct this problem is to add annotations to the library (though you can instead suppress all warnings related to an unannotated library by use of the checkers.skipClasses Java property).
+As described in Section 11.1, the best way to correct this problem is to add annotations to the library (though you can instead suppress all warnings related to an unannotated library by use of the -AskipClasses command-line option).
+If you have source code for the library, you can easily add the annotations.
 This section tells you how to add annotations to a library for which you have no source code, because the library is library distributed only binary (.class or .jar) form.
+It is also useful if you do not wish to edit the library's source code.

 The Checker Framework distribution contains annotations for popular libraries, such as the JDK.
-If you annotate additional libraries, please share them with us so that we can distribute the annotations with the Checker Framework; see Section 11.2.
+If you annotate additional libraries, please share them with us so that we can distribute the annotations with the Checker Framework; see Section 15.2.

 You can determine the correct annotations for a library either automatically by running an inference tool, or manually by reading the documentation.
-Presently, type inference tools are available for the Nullness (Section 3.2.3) and

-Javari (Section 6.2.2) type systems.
+Presently, type inference tools are available for the Nullness (Section 3.2.4) and Javari (Section 6.2.2) type systems.